JWST/NIRSpec Spectroscopy of $z=7-9$ Star Forming Galaxies with CEERS: New Insight into Bright Ly$\alpha$ Emitters in Ionized Bubbles: Data and analysis

 We show the resulting $z\simeq7-9$ composite spectrum in Fig.~\ref{fig:spectra_stack}.
 We measure H$\gamma$/H$\beta=0.463\pm0.038$ in the composite, consistent with the case B recombination value and hence implying negligible attenuation ($E(B-V)=0.02$; assuming the \citealt{Cardelli1989} curve).
 We also consider a stack of the 3 $z\gtrsim7$ Ly$\alpha$ emitting galaxies (CEERS-1019, CEERS-1027, and CEERS-698).
 In this composite, we measure H$\gamma$/H$\beta=0.458\pm0.046$, also consistent with negligible attenuation ($E(B-V)=0.04$).
 Based on these results, we will not apply dust corrections to our fiducial line ratio measurements.
 However we will comment on the influence that such corrections may have on our results, considering in particular CEERS-1023, which shows modest reddening of its stellar continuum as mentioned above.

-As a first exploration of the gas properties of our sample, we use { BEAGLE} \citep{Chevallard2016} to fit available rest-frame optical emission lines including [O~{ II}]$\lambda3727$, H$\gamma$, [O~{ III}]$\lambda4363$, H$\beta$, [O~{ III}]$\lambda4959$, and [O~{ III}]$\lambda5007$.
-We use a similar { BEAGLE} CSFH model setup to that described in Section~\ref{sec:sed} and in Plat et al. (in prep.), allowing the ionization parameter $U$ and the interstellar metallicity $Z_{\rm{ISM}}$ to vary in the range $-4<\log{U}<-1$ and $-2.2<\log{(Z/Z_{\odot})}<0.24$ with log-uniform priors, and the dust-to-metal ratio $\xi_{\rm{d}}$ to vary in $0.1<\xi_{\rm{d}}<0.5$ with uniform prior.
-The stellar population age is allowed to vary between $1$~Myr and $10$~Myr with a log-uniform prior because the ionizing spectrum reaches steady state after $10$~Myr of CSFH.
+As a first exploration of the gas properties of our sample, we use \textsc{beagle} \citep{Chevallard2016} to fit available rest-frame optical emission lines including [O~{ II}]$\lambda3727$, H$\gamma$, [O~{ III}]$\lambda4363$, H$\beta$, [O~{ III}]$\lambda4959$, and [O~{ III}]$\lambda5007$.
+We use a similar \textsc{beagle} CSFH model setup to that described in Section~\ref{sec:sed} and in Plat et al. (in prep.), allowing the ionization parameter $U$ and the interstellar metallicity $Z_{\rm{ISM}}$ to vary in the range $-4<\log{U}<-1$ and $-2.2<\log{(Z/Z_{\odot})}<0.24$ with log-uniform priors, and the dust-to-metal ratio $\xi_{\rm{d}}$ to vary in $0.1<\xi_{\rm{d}}<0.5$ with uniform prior.
+The stellar population age is allowed to vary between $1$~Myr and $10$~Myr with a log-uniform prior because the hydrogen-ionizing spectrum (hereafter ``ionizing spectrum'') reaches steady state after $10$~Myr of CSFH.
 In modeling the emission line ratios, we must take into account observations that have demonstrated that high-redshift galaxies are typically alpha-enhanced \citep[e.g.,][]{Steidel2016,Strom2017,Strom2018,Strom2022,Shapley2019,Sanders2020,Topping2020,Cullen2021,Runco2021}, as expected given the delay in iron production (relative to oxygen and other alpha elements).
-Given that it is the iron abundance in massive star atmospheres that regulates the emergent ionizing spectrum, this implies that the stellar population metallicity is likely to be lower than the oxygen abundance in the H~{ II} regions.
-Motivated by these results, we consider photoionization models where the stellar metallicity is set to $1/5$ of the interstellar metallicity.
+Given that it is the iron abundance in massive star atmospheres that regulates the emergent ionizing spectrum whereas the oxygen acts as an important coolant in the $T\simeq10^4$~K ionized gas, this implies that the stellar population metallicity is likely to be lower than the oxygen abundance in the H~{ II} regions\footnote{The comparison between metallicities and elemental abundances is based on a solar abundance pattern, i.e., the stellar metallicity relative to solar metallicity, $Z_{\star}/Z_{\odot}$, is lower than the oxygen abundance relative to the solar oxygen abundance, [O/H]/[O/H]$_{\odot}$.}.
+Motivated by these results, we consider \textsc{beagle} photoionization models where the stellar metallicity (tracing the iron abundance [Fe/H]) is set to $1/5$ of the interstellar metallicity (tracing the oxygen abundance [O/H]).
 This corresponds to the theoretical limit for type II supernovae \citep{Nomoto2006}.
-We have also considered { BEAGLE} models where the stellar metallicity is matched to the interstellar metallicity, and we confirm that our main results are not strongly dependent on these assumptions.
+We have also considered \textsc{beagle} models where the stellar metallicity is matched to the interstellar metallicity, and we confirm that our main results are not strongly dependent on these assumptions.
 Finally, motivated by the Balmer line ratios in the composite spectra described above, we assume the emission lines are not attenuated, setting $\tau_V=0$ in our fits.
 However we will also explore how sensitive our results are to this assumption.